 However, there are many episodes that have not yet ended at the time of the interview of a survey wave, but are still ongoing at that time.
 Such persistent episodes are updated in the subsequent survey wave in which the respective person takes part.
 This means that further information on these episodes is recorded in the subsequent survey waves until the respondents report the episodes as finished (see figure 19, spell 2).
-In such cases, the information on an episode is stored separately in the SUF in one data line for each survey wave, so that the information on this episode is divided over several data lines and one data line of this episode, as well as the episode ID.
-There is, however, an additional variable subspell, which consecutively numbers the data lines that belong to one episode that was recorded over several survey wave, i.e., those that began and ended during the period covered by the survey wave, the variable subspell contains the value 0.
+In such cases, the information on an episode is stored separately in the SUF in one data line for each survey wave, so that the information on this episode is divided over several data lines and one data line contains only part of the information on this episode.
+Here, the person ID is identical in each data line of this episode, as well as the episode ID.
+There is, however, an additional variable subspell, which consecutively numbers the data lines that belong to one episode that was recorded over several survey waves (starting with value 1).
+For episodes that were recorded completely within one survey wave, i.e., those that began and ended during the period covered by the survey wave, the variable subspell contains the value 0.
 The same applies to episodes that were recorded for the first time in the current survey wave and that were still ongoing at the time of the interview (see figure 19, spell 3).